'What will you do for an encore? I'd like to electrify Africa' - Leadership lessons from a global leader in renewable energy

 Paul Holland ‘The Signium Interviewer’ thanked Eddie O’Connor for his time and valued insights and reflected the mood in the room of senior business leaders when he said ‘If anyone can electrify Africa, Eddie, I think it’s you!’

-Eddie O’Connor was in conversation at an event hosted by Paul Holland & Martin McEvoy of Signium Ireland at ‘The Signium Interview’.
-If you would like to speak with Signium about your Executive Search or Leadership Consulting requirements, you can contact them at: +353 1 496 6500 / email@example.com
+Eddie O’Connor was in conversation at an event hosted by Signium Ireland.
+If you would like to speak with Signium about your Executive Search or Leadership Consulting requirements in Ireland, contact us at: +353 1 496 6500 / email@example.com